 Supporting the local economy to produce high quality jobs and increase the prosperity of the District.
-The following priorities have already been identified.
+The following priorities have already been identified but a full programme of work will now need to be developed and reported for sign-off in the annual Service Area Plans.

-INITIATIVE FFF Ref Undertake the Covent Garden redevelopment CF Develop the Creative Quarter A C Develop a strategic parking strategy to support the district's town centres ABCF Support our Town Centres to adapt to changing environmental, social and economic conditions С Develop North of Gallows Hill (Stadium et al) projects ABCEF Implement proposals for hosting Commonwealth Games 2022 at and around Victoria Park and the railway station in Royal Leamington Spa ABCEF Work to improve the diversity of the employment land and premises offer within the District CEF Planning, funding and delivery of infrastructure to support new housing ABC
+INITIATIVE FFF Ref Relocate the Council's Headquarters CF Develop the Creative Quarter AC Develop a Transport Strategy to support the district's town centres ABCF Support our Town Centres to adapt to changing environmental, social and economic conditions, including exploiting any opportunities presented through the Future High Streets Fund с Develop North of Gallows Hill (Stadium et al) projects ABCEF Implement proposals for hosting Commonwealth Games 2022 at and around Victoria Park and the railway station in Royal Leamington Spa ABCEF Work to improve the diversity of the employment land and premises offer within the District CEF Planning, funding and delivery of public infrastructure to support the District's communities АВС